-As a small child I fell in love with words.
-Mrs Johnstone, my first grade teacher told my parents I had a very large vocabulary for my age.
-Mum and Dad smiled knowingly, interpreting that as meaning I talked a lot in class!
-Nothing could have been further from the truth.
-I spoke to nobody but Mrs Johnstone.
+As a small child I fell in love with words which resulted in my first grade teacher, Mrs Johnstone telling my parents I had a very large vocabulary for my age.
+Mum and Dad smiled without a doubt, that Mrs Johnstone meant I talked a lot in class!
+Indeed, nothing could have been further from the truth as I spoke to nobody but Mrs Johnstone.

 I Was Different

-The rest of the class happily chatted away, forming easy friendships.
-Shy, different with long red plaits and freckles and overwhelmed by suddenly being thrust into a room full of other kids, I was petrified.
-I could not understand how these kids all knew each other.
+While the rest of the class happily chatted away, forming easy friendships I remained silent.
+Shy and different with long red plaits and freckles I was overwhelmed by suddenly being thrust into a room full of other kids.
+I was petrified.
+How did all these strange kids all know each other?

 By high school, my favourite word was “eccentric”.
 It became my life’s ambition to become eccentric.
 I embraced being “different”.
 Just last year a new acquaintance said, “Kathy you are eccentric, aren’t you?”
 How exciting to have achieved my goal!
 Okay, it took a while and I may have worn my tiara to dinner at the next caravan at Lake Argyle.

 Gentle probing from Mrs Johnstone unearthed vigilant parenting to be the root of my reticence.
 “Stranger Danger” had been instilled in me from an early age.
 Eventually, I opened up to Mrs Johnstone and told her I wasn’t allowed to talk to anyone I hadn’t been introduced to.
 All the other kids were strangers.
 Clever and understanding, Mrs Johnstone quickly introduced me to everyone in my class.